hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 on open collaboration in order to improve existing and to develop better models.
 The :ref:`development` section offers more information on how to actually participate in the further development of *HydPy*.
-Section :ref:`modelcollection` lists all models implemented so far.
+Section :ref:`model_families` lists all models implemented so far.
 Sections :ref:`core` covers the basic functionalities of the *HydPy* framework.